agentcontest/massim_2018/documents/scenario.md

-failed_unknown_job | No job by the given name is known. failed_job_status | The given job is not active, or the job is an auction and has not been assigned yet or has not been assigned to the agent's team. failed_location | The agent is not in the storage associated with the job. partial_success | Not really a failue.
+failed_unknown_job | No job by the given name is known. failed_job_status | The given job is not active, or the job is an auction and has not been assigned yet or has not been assigned to the agent's team. failed_location | The agent is not in the storage associated with the job. successful_partial | Not really a failue.
 Items have been delivered but the job has not been completed by this action. useless | The agent does not have any items to contribute to the job.

 #### bid_for_job